Peter-eid/speakeasy/README.md

-# @levminer/speakeasy
+# @peter-eid/speakeasy

--   This is a fork of the original speakeasy.
-I'm just modernized and fixed some stuff:
+-   This is a fork of @levminerspeakeasy.
+Added issuer to the otpauth_url:

--   Use Buffer.alloc() instead new Buffer

--   ES6 syntax: let, const, arrow functions

--   Fixed some known bugs

 ---